- Life & Money

 What You Need to Know About Riders in Insurance

-If you are in the market for life insurance, you probably already know that term life, whole life, and permanent life are among the most common.
-But did you know that in addition to specific types of policies, you can also customize your policy through the addition of riders?
+If you’re thinking about getting life insurance, you might already know that term life, whole life and permanent life are among the most common policies.
+But there are even more options.
+You can also customize your policy by adding riders.

-Below, we define what a rider is in the context of life insurance and take a closer look at a number of commonly offered riders you may encounter as you evaluate different policies.
+Below, we define what a rider is in life insurance and take a closer look at the most common riders.

 What are riders in insurance?

-A rider is an optional provision to your insurance policy that can either add benefits or amend your coverage.
-To add a rider to your policy, you’ll need to pay an additional premium, but it’s worth noting that this premium is typically low compared to the overall cost of your policy.
-Many find the value riders offer to be well worth the additional charge.
+A rider is an optional add-on to your insurance policy that can either add benefits or adjust your coverage.
+To add a rider to your policy, you’ll need to pay an additional premium, but it’s typically a small addition to the overall policy cost.
+Many people find the valuable protection to be well worth the additional cost.

 What types of riders in insurance are available?

-Which, if any, riders are available to you will depend on a number of factors, including:
+Which, if any, riders are available to you will depend on things like:

-- The insurance company you choose: Some companies may offer many optional riders, while others will offer fewer or none at all.
+- The insurance company you choose: Some companies may offer many optional riders, while others will offer few or none at all.

-- Your eligibility: In order to add certain riders, you may need to meet certain eligibility requirements, such as being a certain age.
+- Your eligibility: To add certain riders, you may need to meet certain eligibility requirements, like being a certain age.

 Common types of life insurance riders